aswani-ms/CFPB_AZURE/README.md

 No uniqueness issues were identified, but null values were observed in primary keys for `loans` and `transactions`.
 These need to be filtered out during the data cleansing process.
 In the new schema, `id_strings` will be defined in each table as primary keys to prevent duplicate values.

+The id_string fields are currently defined as strings.
+Through verification using SQL queries, it has been observed that these values are in fact numeric and do not contain any special characters.
+Here are the queries used for verification:

+SELECT id_string
+FROM your_table
+WHERE id_string RLIKE '^[0-9]+$'  -- Checks for purely numeric
+LIMIT 10;

+SELECT id_string
+FROM your_table
+WHERE id_string RLIKE '^[A-Za-z0-9]+$' AND id_string RLIKE '[A-Za-z]'  -- Checks for alphanumeric
+LIMIT 10;

+Based on these findings, the id_string fields could potentially be converted to numeric types to improve performance.
+However, for the purposes of this exercise, they have been left as strings.
+This decision allows us to focus on other aspects of the dataset and avoids the complexities involved in altering the database schema at this stage

 ### Optimizing for Analysis

 - Create views for `transactions` and `loans` to view relevant information quickly.